Transforming fractures into strength and beauty.

 Promote social connection and belonging

-Participants do not need musical experience.
+Participants do not need experience.

 Healing begins with participation, not performance.